mobilejazz/awsdns/README.md

 `awsdns` is a DNS server that lets you discover EC2 instances by a name you assign them (via tags).

-How does it work?

-* Add a tag called `awsdns` to the EC2 instances you want to give a name.
-The value of this tag will become the DNS name of the instance.
-* Run `awsdns` as a local DNS server on your machines.
-* Look up any EC2 instance by using the DNS name you assigned.

 Possible uses:

 * **Configuring dependencies by name**: For example, your application might need a mail server, a file sever, and a database server.
-You can give those servers meaningful names like `mailserver.intranet.` instead of hard-coding IPs in your config files.
+You can give those servers meaningful names like `mailserver.awsdns.` instead of hard-coding IPs in your config files.
 * **Adapting to infrastructure changes**: On ephemeral machines, IP address change all the time.
 Usign a DNS name lets all machines that depend on it discover the new one, without reconfiguring anything.
 This helps you when you start/stop machines, replace them with different instance types or for auto-scaling groups.
 * **Load balancing**: If several instances have the same name, `awsdns` will resolve their names randomly, spreading the worload evenly between them.

+How does it work?

+* Add a tag called `awsdns` to the EC2 instances you want to give a name.
+The value of this tag will become the DNS name of the instance.
+* Run `awsdns` as a local DNS server and configure it as your DNS server.
+* Look up any EC2 instance by using the name you assigned.

-## Usage
+## Running `awsdns`

 Make sure your EC2 instances have a tag that you can use to refer to them (for example, you can use the tag `awsdns`), set a value like `mailserver`.
 This instance will get a name like `mailserver.awsdns.`.